marcusjwhelan/nedb-shell/README.md

 Install [NeDB](https://github.com/louischatriot/nedb)

 ## Usage
-NeDB-Shell has both the ability to use all the NeDB functions, for example.
+NeDB-Shell has the ability to use all the NeDB functions, for example.
    * db.[name].find().exec(cb);
    * db.[name].insert().exec();
    * db.[name].remove().exec();

-However with this package you will have an assortment of new functions on top of the NeDB functions.
+And with this package you will have an assortment of new functions on top of the NeDB functions.
 Check the <a href="#table-of-contents">Table of Contents</a> for all usages.

 ## Install